toolness/weather-outfit-fun/README.md

 conditions, e.g. `"37F and cloudy"`.
 Alternatively, it can return a jQuery instance or DOM node.

+## Debugging

+If `window.DEBUG` is truthy, a [dat.gui][]-powered debug panel will be shown that allows the developer to provide a "fake" forecast to the app and manipulate it in real-time.
+This can also be useful for offline development.

 ## Limitations

 The current implementation is only localized to English and there's no easy